To keep chickens happy and healthy, they need the protection and shelter of a chicken coop to sleep and to lay their

 Types of Chicken Coop

 Traditional chicken coops are usually made from timber and are available in an array of sizes.
 In terms of style, they are available in both traditional and modern styles.
 A compact chicken shed can usually accommodate around 2 to 4 birds whilst grander chicken sheds and coops can accommodate around 8 to 10 birds.
 Some manufacturers now supply plastic alternatives alongside their traditional wooden coops.

 Chicken Coop Assembly

 Most wooden chicken coops come as flat pack kits and are easily assembled with a few screws and bolts.
 Don’t worry as most are generally easier to put together than flat pack furniture and are supplied with clear, easy to follow instructions.
 Before constructing your chicken shed we recommend that it is first treated with 2 coats of wood preservative and an exterior wood oil.
 Alternatively, a garden paint suitable for sheds and other garden structures is a great way to add colour and character to your chicken coop.
 Doing this prior to assembly means that all the edges and difficult to reach areas can be treated prior to construction.
 If well maintained, a flat-pack chicken coop will last significantly longer than an untreated one.

 Chicken Coop Care

 Although wood preservatives are designed to kill mould, algae and wood boring insects, they are perfectly safe for chicken coops and other animal enclosures once fully dry.
-Coating the preservative with an exterior wood oil or decking oil seals in the preservative and provides excellent weatherproofing protection to the coop.
+Coating the preservative with an exterior wood oil for decking.
+This will seal in the preservative and provide excellent weatherproofing protection to the coop.

 Our recommendation is to treat all sides, inside and out plus edges and end grain with 2 coats of wood preservative.
-Once these have fully dried, 2 coats of an exterior wood oil should be applied.
+Once these have fully dried, 2 coats of an exterior wood oil for decking should be applied.
 Decking oils are as good as anything for sealing and protecting the wood from weathering and water ingress as they are highly durable and weather resistant.